steaks/exceptions.js/README.md

 | Options|bool | Options object if enable is defined, value of the post option if enable is not defined. |

 ###### reportCallback
-Get or set the retrieve callback option.
+Get or set the report callback option.

 | Parameter | Type | Required | Description |
 | --------- | ---- | -------- | ----------- |
 | enable | bool | no | Return the current option if undefined.
 Enable the callback option if enable is true.
 Disable the callback option if enable is false. |

 ###### reportToExceptionsJsPlatform
-Get or set the retrieve report to exceptionsjs platform option.
+Get or set the report to exceptionsjs platform option.

 | Parameter | Type | Required | Description |
 | --------- | ---- | -------- | ----------- |